Homemade tea and tincture.

 6. Calendula

-Calendula ointment is a classic ointment that can be used for wounds that are difficult to heal and other skin problems.
-In addition to its antifungal and antiviral properties, it also contains anti-inflammatory substances, and its tea can help with digestive problems.
+Calendula ointment, a classic remedy, serves as a solution for stubborn wounds and various skin problems.
+In addition to its antifungal and antiviral attributes, it contains anti-inflammatory compounds.
+Consider brewing calendula tea to aid with digestive issues.

-In nature, yarrow is a widespread wild plant, but despite its antibacterial, hemostatic and anti-inflammatory effects, it receives too little attention.
-It can have a calming effect, especially in case of dermatitis, skin problems and digestive problems.
-Its leaves and flowers can be used fresh or dried.
-Drink yarrow tea three times a day for a maximum of 4 weeks.
-Its alcoholic extract (tincture) is suitable for external use, for example in cases of nosebleeds or cuts.
+Despite its wide presence in nature, common yarrow receives insufficient attention, given its antibacterial, hemostatic and anti-inflammatory properties.
+It can provide relief for dermatitis, skin issues and digestive troubles.
+Fresh or dried, the leaves and flowers can be used.
+Consume yarrow tea up to three times a day for a maximum of four weeks.
+For external use, opt for yarrow tincture in cases like nosebleeds or cuts.

-The mustard oils in nasturtium and horseradish inhibit the spread of viruses, bacteria and fungi.
-Use it for mild urinary tract infections, colds, inflammation of the bronchi and sinusitis.
+Mustard oils found in nasturtium and horseradish inhibit the spread of viruses, bacteria and fungi.
+Use this combination for mild urinary tract infections, colds, bronchial inflammation and sinusitis.

-To make a tincture with an antibiotic effect, pour 150 grams of the fresh leaves and flowers of nasturtium into a bottle and add 2-3 cm of grated horseradish.
-Fill it with up at least 45% alcohol, then close it and put it on the windowsill for 3 weeks.
-Then filter and pour the tincture into a dark glass.
-Take 15-20 drops of it a day after meals, for a maximum of 6 weeks.
+To create a tincture with antibiotic properties, place 150 grams of fresh nasturtium leaves and flowers into a bottle and add 2-3 cm of grated horseradish.
+Fill the bottle with at least 45% alcohol, seal it and let it rest on a windowsill for 3 weeks.
+Afterward, filter and transfer the tincture into a dark glass container.
+Consume 15-20 drops after meals, for a maximum of 6 weeks.